 So, how do you stand out?

-With a predictive marketing solution based on artificial intelligence algorithms.
+With a campaign intelligence solution based on artificial intelligence algorithms.
 This technology allows you to identify and select the perfect targets.
 You can then send individual emails for each of the offers you choose.
 If you target your campaigns better by sending more relevant content, you can ensure that your emails will win out (and be read!) on Black Friday.

 The following is the Black Friday strategy you’ll want to put in place: